-- a.
-Open Reservation between 7am and 7pm from the end of May through October 1. - b.
-During remainder of year post Reservation open between dawn and dusk except for fishing or stargazing. - B. Limit total number of people on the Reservation at any given time between the end of May and October 1.
-Start at 125 and increase, as experience justifies, up to 175.
-This calculation is based on vehicle capacity plus walkon, drop-off, bicycle, and kayak access. - C. Install new trail(s) where appropriate (see Project Map). - D. Allow picnicking on benches, viewing platforms and designated beach areas and maintain a "carry in-carry out" policy for litter. - E. Prohibit use of bicycles for at least two years in order to observe the actual impact to the trails by hikers and then determine whether to allow this use and how best to phase it in. - F. Monitor impact of passive recreational use on the Reservation annually and manage accordingly. - G. Protect the significant archaeological nature of the Reservation. - a.
-Consider archaeological research proposals that are permitted from the proper authorities and reviewed by MVLBC and SMF. - b.
-Otherwise prohibit unless allowed under above permitting: - i.
-Digging or disturbance of the surface. - ii.
-Removal of any artifacts from the Reservation. - iii.
-Metal detecting - c.
+- c.
+Adjust carrying-capacity based on monitoring results and possibly further restrict public access to coastal areas on the southern portion of the preserve promptly if negative impacts to rare species and their habitats are observed. - C. Install new trail(s) where appropriate (see Project Map). - D. Allow picnicking on benches, viewing platforms and designated beach areas and maintain a "carry in-carry out" policy for litter. - E. Prohibit use of bicycles and horses on the Reservation - a.
+Re-evaluate the potential use of bicycle and horses on the northern portion of the Reservation after two years to observe the actual impact to the trails by hikers and then determine whether to allow this use and how best to phase it in provided that bicycles and horses cannot access the southern portion of the reservation from the northern portion at any time. - F. Monitor impact of passive recreational use on the Reservation annually and manage accordingly. - a.
+Utilize ranger data during the core visitation season (May 31 October 1) and the shoulder season (months of May and October). - b.
+Utilize monthly property assessments in combination with trail counter and camera data during the remainder of the non-core season (November 1 through April 30). - G.Protect the significant archaeological nature of the Reservation. - a.
+Consider archaeological research proposals that are permitted by the proper authorities and reviewed by MVLBC and SMF. - b.
+Otherwise prohibit unless allowed under above permitting: - i. digging or disturbance of the surface, - ii. removal of any artifacts from the Reservation, - iii. and metal detecting. - c.
 Use surveillance at trailheads as needed to ensure the archaeological value of the Reservation remains intact. - d.
 Minimize stonewall crossing and use stiles when crossings are unavoidable. - H. In recognition of the water quality in Squibnocket Pond, designate pond as a no-swimming area.

-Objective 2: Direct visitors to access the north and west entrances to the Reservation by way of two trailheads located. (see Project Map).
+Objective 2: Direct visitors to access the north and south entrances to the Reservation by way of two trailheads located (see Project Map).